-Significantly, after the FCC's December 2017 action, Maryland's consumers will remain protected from any allegedly abusive "net neutrality-type" or privacy practices by Internet service providers.
-Among other things, oversight by the Federal Trade Commission, the nation's expert agency with regard to consumer privacy disputes, and the Department of Justice, along with state consumer protection laws of general application will protect consumers without imposing unnecessary burdens on ISPs.
+Significantly, after the FCC's December 2017 action, Maryland's consumers will remain protected from any allegedly abusive "net neutrality-type" practices by Internet service providers by, among other things, oversight by the Federal Trade Commission and the Department of Justice, along with state consumer protection laws of general application.

-In sum, HB 1654 and HB 1655 are problematical from a legal and policy perspective and should not be adopted.
+In sum, SB 287 is problematical from a legal and policy perspective and should not be adopted.